donoso-eth/off-chain/README.md

         }
 ```

-Hurrray! we have deployed, tested and executed and Offchain resolver
+Hurray!
+We have deployed, tested, and executed and Off-chain resolver